secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 ### `com.valvesoftware.Steam`

 Somewhat ambiguous, but **not** a web browser.
-The client itself would fit into the category of **web-based app**, only loading from **arranged sources**.
-There is an actual **web browser** in the in-game overlay, which would definitely be unsafe; but this is a small part of the application, and the user can completely avoid it.
+The majority of the client fits into the category of **web-based app**, only loading from [steampowered.com](https://store.steampowered.com) or [steamcommunity.com](https://steamcommunity.com), which are **arranged sources**.
+There is an actual **web browser** which would definitely be unsafe, accessible through the in-game overlay or niche actions that open it; but this is a small part of the application, and the user can completely avoid it.
 As such, it is not the *primary purpose* of Steam.

 ### `app.fluxer.Fluxer`